ViSiON/3: An Experimental Take on BBS Networking

 (I do think synchronet uses a “finger” protocol to query other nodes for who’s on, it’s more of a “who’s on right now?” than a “who’s on right now and will be notified when they log off?”)

 In V3Net, the event stream that leaf nodes maintain with their hub isn’t just for message delivery notifications.
 It carries logon and logoff events.
 It carries inter-BBS chat.
-It can carry shared files areas.
 It carries the signal to update the area list when a coordinator adds a new area.

 This means a network-wide who’s-on display is not a hard problem.
 An inter-BBS chat room that spans multiple boards is not a hard problem (and it’s not a mod or a door).
 A one-liner wall that aggregates posts from across the network in real time is not a hard problem.